php-opencloud/openstack/doc/services/compute/v2/images.rst

 ======

 .. warning::
-    These APIs are proxy calls to the :doc:`/services/images/v2/`Image service.
+    These APIs are proxy calls to the :doc:`/services/images/v2/index` Image service.
     Nova has deprecated all the proxy APIs and users should use the native APIs instead.

 .. osdoc:: https://docs.openstack.org/api-ref/compute/#images-deprecated